amandakann/kursplansanalys/Kursanalyspipeline/README.md

 scripts.
 These are the same files used by the KTH Java version for analysing course information.

-`bloom_revised_all_words.txt`  Verbs (in Swedish) and their Bloom levels
+`bloom_revised_sv.txt`         Verbs (in Swedish) and their Bloom levels `bloom_revised_en.txt`         Verbs (in English) and their Bloom levels

-`swedish_trigrams.txt`         Character trigrams for Swedish; used for language identification

-`english_trigrams.txt`         Character trigrams for English; used for language identification
+`swedish_trigrams.txt`         Character trigrams for Swedish; used for language identification `english_trigrams.txt`         Character trigrams for English; used for language identification

-If you want to have a different classification of goals you can use a different file with verbs and give different levels to different verbs.
+If you want to have a different classification of goals you can use different files with verbs and give different levels to different verbs.
 As long as the file keeps to the same format as the file above and only verbs or expressions starting with a verb are used, it should work with the scripts.